Baduit/Crepuscule/README.md

 ## TODO:
 ### Things I will do
-- Handle the sorting of the elements in the config
 - Refactor the main loop in the tokenisation
 - Support msvc
 - Tutorial